square/dagger/README.md

 }
 ```

-To create your own qualifier annotations, or just use `@Named`.
+You can create your own qualifier annotations, or just use `@Named`.
 Apply qualifiers by annotating the field or parameter of interest.
 The type and qualifier annotation will both be used to identify the dependency.

 ```java
 class ExpensiveCoffeeMaker {